 Moscow South West

-Situated in the prestigious residential and diplomatic area near the Leninskiy Prospekt and not far from Prospekt Vernadskogo.
-It is a school for children aged 3 to 14 and provides the same high quality British education as our campuses at Moscow West and Moscow East.
+Situated in the prestigious residential and diplomatic area near the Leninskiy Prospekt and not far from Prospekt Vernadskogo, EIS Moscow South West is an international school for children aged 3 to 18, providing a high-quality British education, culminating in IGCSE and A Level examinations.Arrange a visit

-Already the school is gaining a reputation as being a friendly and family-orientated school, where individuals matter.
-Parents show how much they appreciate the school's approach towards their students and the community spirit, which is so evident from the moment you walk into the school.
-Our philosophy is very child-centric so we support every individual to be the best that they can be and encourage them to develop a joy in learning.
+Parents truly support the school's approach towards learning and community spirit, which is so evident from the moment you walk into our school.
+Our philosophy is very child-centric, we support every individual to be the best that they can be and encourage our students to develop a joy in learning.

 In order to provide the highest standards of teaching, we offer an excellent staff to student ratio.
 Our class sizes are capped at 21 students per class.

-Our native English speaking teaching staff are highly qualified and bring many years of teaching expertise, with enhanced knowledge of the English Curriculum and experience of the additional challenge of teaching in an international setting.
+Our native English speaking teaching staff are highly qualified and bring many years of teaching expertise, with enhanced knowledge of the English National Curriculum and experience of the additional challenges of teaching in an international setting.

 Monday - Friday